section-engineering-education/engineering-education/Create-Login-and-Register-System-with-C#-Winforms/index.md

 In this article;

-- We created a database for our application
+- We created a database for our application.
-- created Login and Register Interfaces
+- created Login and Register Interfaces.
-- Connected our application with database
+- Connected our application with database.
-- Coded the logic and functionality
+- Coded the logic and functionality.

-Happy c-sharp coding ahead
+Happy c-sharp coding ahead.